oleks11-rudenko/travel-trucks/README.md

 # 🚐 Travel Trucks

-**Travel Trucks** is a web application for camper rentals in Ukraine.
+**Travel Trucks** is a web application for camper rentals.
 The project allows users to browse a catalog of recreational vehicles (RVs), filter them by features, add them to favorites, and book the trip of their dreams.

 🔗 **Live Demo:** https://travel-trucks-kohl-beta.vercel.app/